dogabayraktar/SickAirbnbPricesAcrossNetherlands/README.md

 - …./Data/listings-05.21.csv.gz
 - …./Data/listings-12.20.csv.gz

-The [docs](https://github.com/dogabayraktar/SickAirbnbPricesAcrossNetherlands/tree/main/docs) folder excists of:
+The [docs](https://github.com/dogabayraktar/SickAirbnbPricesAcrossNetherlands/tree/main/docs) folder excists of the overall brief working and results:
 - …./docs/report.Rmd

 The [scr](https://github.com/dogabayraktar/SickAirbnbPricesAcrossNetherlands/tree/main/src) file excists of the the instructions to install, clean and analyse the data: